Re-Examining Suboxone: Benefits and Risks of Buprenorphine

 Buprenorphine has been in the news more than usual as of late.
-On one side of the spectrum, we’ve learned that the Justice Department has issued a 28-count indictment against Suboxone® maker Invidor, that includes felony fraud and conspiracy, for downplaying the risks of abuse and addiction.
+On one side of the spectrum, we’ve learned that the Justice Department has issued a 28-count indictment against Suboxone® maker Invidor, which includes felony fraud and conspiracy, for downplaying the risks of abuse and addiction.
 On the other, a bill is currently making its way through the Vermont Legislature to decriminalize possession of the drug without a prescription.
-These two conflicting stories perfectly exemplify the drug’s often-polarizing history.
+These two conflicting stories perfectly exemplify the drug’s often polarizing history.
 Some think it’s a cure-all for prolonged and untreated opioid addiction and some believe that it’s replacing one addiction for another…neither one is true.

 The Data on Buprenorphine

 Buprenorphine was first approved for the treatment of opioid use disorder in 2002 with the FDA approval of Suboxone.
 Since its introduction into the opioid addiction treatment landscape, the number of opioid treatment programs (OTPs) to use the drug has risen from 11 percent in 2003 to 58 percent in 2015, according to data from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-OTPs are regulated by (SAMHSA) and are qualified to dispense the controlled substances, methadone and buprenorphine, to treat addiction to opioids (e.g., heroin and prescription pain relievers).
+OTPs are regulated by (SAMHSA) and are qualified to dispense controlled substances, methadone, and buprenorphine, to treat addiction to opioids (e.g., heroin and prescription pain relievers).

 Treatment Outcomes for Suboxone